nychealth/EH-dataportal/content/key-topics/airquality/nyccas/index.md

     indicator of BC, NO, NO<sub>2</sub> and PM<sub>2.5</sub> pollution in the past, in the most recent years of data we see evidence that the density of warehouses with loading docks better explains the difference in pollution levels between neighborhoods.
-Industrial neighborhoods with a higher density of warehouses, such as Newtown Creek area in Queens and Brooklyn, JFK airport, Sunset Park in Brooklyn and Hunts Point in the Bronx, have higher levels of pollution.</p> <p>
+Areas with a higher density of warehouses, such as Newtown Creek area in Queens and Brooklyn, near JFK airport, Sunset Park in Brooklyn and Hunts Point in the Bronx, have higher levels of pollution.</p> <p>

     There have been too few sites with SO<sub>2</sub> values above the detection limit for us to include data after winter 2017-2018 in these maps and